OlivierLD/processing/java/libraries/io/examples/remote.debug/RemoteDebug.md

 ![IntelliJ](./rd.01.png)

 Now, let's configure the remote debugging part.
-Again, all IDEs ahave thneir own way to do it, but it is usually well documented.
+Again, all IDEs have their own way to do it, but it is usually well documented.
 In IntelliJ, you define a `Remote Configuration` like this:

 ![IntelliJ](./rd.02.png)

 > Notice:
-> - the address of the Raspberry PI, `192.168.42.9` in this case
+> - the address of the Raspberry PI on your network, `192.168.42.9` in this case
-> - The post, `4000`, as defined in the script on the Raspberry PI.
+> - The port, `4000`, as defined in the script on the Raspberry PI.

 ### Let's go!
 First, set breakpoints in your code, for the debugger to stop somewhere, once the program is running.